a1nouru/impala-fleet-manager/docs/authentication-flow.md

 ## Overview

-The Royal Express Fleet Manager application uses a modern authentication system built on **Supabase Auth** with Next.js 14.
+The Impala Express Fleet Manager application uses a modern authentication system built on **Supabase Auth** with Next.js 14.
 The authentication flow is designed to handle user login, session management, and route protection for the fleet management dashboard.

 ## Tech Stack